xapids/Hub-Public/Nano Banana/README.md

 For each room you want to work with, the intended flow is:

+1. Create a Bill of Quantities (Inventory)
+   * Use the prompt in Elements Prompt.
+   * Inputs: floor plan + interior photos.
+   * Output: A structured text list of architectural features, joinery, and furniture.
+   * This step ensures no items are missed before coding begins.

-1. Extract a room model (once per room or per batch of images)
+2. Extract a room model (once per room or per batch of images)
    * Use the prompt in Image → JSON Extractor.
+   * Inputs:
-   * Inputs: one floor plan image + one or more interior reference images of the *same* room.
+     * One floor plan image + one or more interior reference images of the *same* room.
+     * The "Bill of Quantities" text from Step 1.
    * Output: a JSON object describing:

      * room geometry (`space`),